No Hot Water From Your Boiler? Check This Before Calling An Engineer

 If this is the case, you’ll get cold water from the hot tap, but as there’s no fuel for the boiler to burn (and heat the water), you won’t get hot water.

-For the boiler to heat water it needs two things:
+For the boiler to heat water and send it to your hot tap, it needs two things:

 - Water Supply

 You’ll want to be sure that both of these levers are open.

 If your property has no water coming from the taps at all (perhaps you just moved in), there’s a good chance the mains stopcock (sometimes there’s more than one) has been turned off.

 Make sure to turn this back on to get a supply of water to the boiler, taps and shower.

 No Hot Water In Shower Only

 If you’re getting no hot water in the shower only, but it works elsewhere, there are a few explanations: